mattronome52/hello-world/README.md

 # hello-world
-checking out branching
+second test of branching.

 The entire project is at github.
-I wonder how this works if you clone the repo and make changes locally.
+Je me demande comment ça marche avec un 'repo' locale.

+new line